EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Popular Economics/The Capitalist Manifesto.md

 - In the world as a whole, the amount of energy required to produce a unit of GDP decreased by 36 per cent between 1990 and 2018.

-- The world’s states spent a total of $440 billion on fossil fuel subsidies in 2021, mainly involving large developing countries such as China, India and Iran.
+- The world’s states spent a total of USD 440 billion on fossil fuel subsidies in 2021, mainly involving large developing countries such as China, India and Iran.
 That’s almost ten billion every day.

 - The problem with assessing our level of loneliness is that we tend to interpret the difficulties we all experience with relationships and relatives as a sign that such connections have fallen into disrepair, and that there must have been a better time or place when we all lived in more harmonious relationships.